smiller171/www.millergeek.xyz/app/assets/markdown/resume/qualifications.md

 ## Qualifications
-* 5 years DevOps experience
+* 7 years DevOps experience
+* Expert in AWS infrastructure, experience with most other clouds
-* Expert in modern DevOps tools including Docker
+* Expert in modern DevOps tools including Docker and Terraform
-* Experience with Kubernetes, Docker Swarm, and ECS
+* Experience with container orchestration, including Kumbernetes and ECS
 * Expert with configuration management tools, especially Ansible
-* Expert in AWS infrastructure
 * Experience doing frontend development with Vue